What should you do?

-Maintain indoor humidity below 50 percent.
+- Maintain indoor humidity below 60 percent

-Check windows and doors for a weathertight seal.
+- Check windows and doors for a weathertight seal

 Do you know what's in the dirt inside your home?
-Dirt contains lead dust, pllen, pesticides, insect fragments, and lots of other contaminants.
+Dirt contains lead dust, pollen, pesticides, insect fragments, and lots of other contaminants.
 The first four steps you take inside your front door bring in close to 85% of the outdoor contaminants found indoors.
 The best ways to reduce outdoor contaminants are to add doormats and remove your shoes.
 Research suggests that we spend about 90% of our time indoors, and almost two-thirds of that time is in our homes!
 A clean home means less exposure to contaminants, less clutter, and a more comfortable living environment for you.

 Follow these simple steps to keep your home clean and clutter-free:

-Clean floors and surfaces regularly with a damp mop and microfiber cloth.
+- Clean floors and surfaces regularly with a damp mop and microfiber cloth.

 A well-ventilated home filters and then circulates clean, fresh air to promote better respiratory health.
 Proper ventilation can reduce your exposure to Volatile Organic Compounds (VOCs), allergens, mold, carbon monoxide, and more.